You have a tasty menu, inviting ambience and top-notch service that people love. But word-of-mouth won't fill up your tables every single day.

 Olive Garden – Tonight only!
 FREE Meatballs

-This post wouldn't be complete without some examples of restaurant emails to inspire your own campaign.
+This post wouldn't be complete without some examples of restaurant email templates to inspire your own campaign.

 Omaha Steaks proposes quick and delicious meals at home.
 Notice how they incentivize customers to purchase by including an offer to get a free skillet with 4 meals.

-It's clear that enticing food images are a standard with restaurant emails.
+It's clear that enticing food images are typical of restaurant emails and they help your email newsletter stand out.
 Pizza Express uses them to promote their new menus while zeroing in on the Meat Free Monday trend.

-In this email, Panna uses their newsletter to grow their community on social media, which gives them even more ways to reach their customers.
+In this email, Panna uses their email newsletter to grow their community on social media, which gives them even more ways to reach their loyal customers.

-If this is not enough, you can visit our food-related newsletter example gallery for more great ideas!
+If this is not enough, you can visit our food-related newsletter example gallery for more great restaurant marketing ideas!